Pfizer · Generative AI · Enterprise SaaS

 Copy generation

-Brand-specific marketing copy for web banners, emails, and advertisements — generated from parameter inputs and evaluated against brand guidelines.
+Brand-specific copy for web banners, emails, and advertisements — generated from parameter inputs, evaluated against brand guidelines.

 Translation

-Workflow for translating generated content across markets, with error-handling for post-generation translation failures and user feedback mechanisms.
+Post-generation translation across markets, with error-handling for translation failures and feedback capture.

 Image generation & regeneration

-Image selection and generation workflow, designed as wireframes to accommodate the interaction model for visual content within the same generation context.
+Image selection and generation workflow, designed as wireframes within the same generation context as copy.

 08 — Outcomes